ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 : The Adept fills the spell's volume with a torrent of the Styx, which inflicts D10 (+2 per Rank) soul damage unless they Resist and Break 100.
-If they fail, they add their AG value to the result, if they succeed, they add 2 x their AG value.
+If they fail, they add their AG value to the result, if they succeed, they add 2 × their AG value.
 Failing the AG roll indicates that they lose lose 1 (+1 for every 4 Ranks) from their TMR to a minimum of 0.